-- Text is a standard 11- or 12-pt. font type with sparing use of colour, all-caps, and bold typeface (just for headings and subheadings); avoid italics and underlining - Margins are between 2.54cm (1 in.) and 3cm all around and empty on the sides - Text and whitespace are balanced without leaving large gaps - Pages are numbered (paginated) if you have more than one; ensure that the page number font is consistent with that of the rest of the document since MS Word will resort to the default font for page numbers - Return to the Résumé Formatting and Submission Topics menu
+• Text is a standard 11- or 12-pt. font type with sparing use of colour, all-caps, and bold typeface (just for headings and subheadings); avoid italics and underlining

-• Return to the Résumé Topics menu
+- Margins are between 2.54cm (1 in.) and 3cm all around and empty on the sides - Text and whitespace are balanced without leaving large gaps - Pages are numbered (paginated) if you have more than one; ensure that the page number font is consistent with that of the rest of the document since MS Word will resort to the default font for page numbers - Return to the Résumé Formatting and Submission Topics menu - Return to the Résumé Topics menu

-9.2.3.3: ELECTRONIC, SCANNABLE, AND HARD-COPY SUBMISSIONS
+9.2.3.3: Electronic, Scannable, and Hard-copy Submissions

 If the employer requires an electronic submission, follow their directions exactly.
-If they ask for PDF or MS Word file named certain a Resume_Yourlastname_Yourfirstname.docx or .pdf), doing it any other way will disqualify you immediately.
+If they ask for a PDF or MS Word file named a certain way (e.g., Resume_Yourlastname_Yourfirstname.docx or .pdf), doing it any other way will disqualify you immediately.
 (The reason is obviously that if you can't follow simple instructions for submitting your résumé, you'll have problems taking direction in the workplace-problems that can potentially be expensive to the employer.)
 If you have a choice between MS Word or PDF, go with PDF because it embeds fonts and formats, so you can be reasonably sure that you'll avoid issues with font conversion or format scrambling when your document is opened on another computer.